Fathimathasneemtk/test-repository/README.md

 # test-repository
-This is a testing repository
+this is sample repo 1